Required Documents for International Admissions

 2. Intensive English Program (ESL)*

-Applicants are advised to check with individual colleges for their respective admission requirements.
+Applicants for admission to an Intensive English Program are advised to check with individual colleges for their respective admission requirements.
 Applicants must provide evidence of at least an intermediate command of English by way of one or more of the following criteria:

-6. Other credentials, test scores, interview results, or evidence accepted by the coordinator of an intensive English program or the college’s responsible designee.
+• Other credentials, test scores, interview results, or evidence accepted by the coordinator of an intensive English program or the college’s responsible designee.
+Students admitted to an Intensive English Program will not be allowed to enroll in courses outside those officially designated as part of the program unless and until they have met all of the prerequisites or other course requirements.

-*Students admitted to an Intensive English Program will not be allowed to enroll in courses outside those officially designated as part of the program unless and until they have met all of the prerequisites or other course requirements.
+*Students admitted to an Intensive English Program will not be allowed to enroll in courses outside those officially designated as part of the program until they have met all of the prerequisites or other course requirements.

 If your secondary school records (transcripts) and certificate of diploma are not in English, you must include a certified English translation attached to the original copies.
 Graduation from secondary school comparable to an American high school diploma is required.
 See here for secondary school equivalencies.